Quotient-Space Diffusion Models: Related Work

-\paragraph{Learning with alignment} To reduce learning difficulty, some heuristic treatments (learning with alignment) have been proposed in hope to reduce the DoFs corresponding to the symmetry group action.
-The alignment strategy used in GeoDiff~\citep{xu2022geodiff} aligns the target structure to the noisy input by finding an optimal rigid transformation that minimizes the distance between them.
-Another approach, proposed in AlphaFold~3 (AF3)~\citep{abramson2024accurate}, aligns the target samples to the model output structure.
-As discussed in the main text, these two alignment-based training frameworks lack a definite guarantee for recovering the correct target distribution, and is incompatible with the sampling process.
-Boltz-1~\citep{wohlwend2025boltz}, an open-source replication of AF3, noticed this issue and proposed a modification in sampling to align the denoised structure to the structure in the current generation step before updating.
+Boltz-1 \citep{wohlwend2025boltz}, an open-source replication of AF3, noticed this issue and proposed a modification in sampling to align the denoised structure to the structure in the current generation step before updating.
 Nevertheless, as discussed in \secref{comparison}, this, together with the training protocol of AF3, amounts to the operation of GeoDiff, still questioning the sampling process.